 Ph.D in Cultural Anthropology

 Aloha mai kāua.
-Ikaika and his ‘ohana are from the ‘ili of Mokauea, in the ahupua‘a of Kalihi, on the island of O‘ahu.
+Ikaika and his ʻohana are from the ʻili of Mokauea, in the ahupuaʻa of Kalihilihiolaumiha, on the island of Oʻahu.

-He holds a B.A. from Harvard University in social anthropology (2016), with a language citation in Bahasa Indonesia.
-His research is supported by the Ford Foundation Predoctoral Fellowship, the National Science Foundation, the Social Science Research Council, the Wenner Gren Foundation, the Mellon Mays Fellowship, and Kamehameha Schools Bishop Estate, and the Society for Visual Anthropology / Robert Lemelson Foundation.
+He holds an A.B. from Harvard University in social anthropology, with a language citation in Bahasa Indonesia.
+His research has been supported by the Ford Foundation Predoctoral Fellowship, the National Science Foundation, the Social Science Research Council, the Wenner Gren Foundation, the Mellon Mays Fellowship, Kamehameha Schools Bishop Estate, and the Society for Visual Anthropology / Robert Lemelson Foundation.